-Client Advisory
+Client Advisories

-Cautious Employers Could Cost Their Company - Running Criminal Background Checks and Using Them in the Hiring Process background check on all of your applicants.
+As a cautious employer, let's say you run a criminal background check on all of your applicants.
 Your latest candidate's report comes up with an arrest record from just a few months ago for theft, but no conviction.
 What do you do?
 In a situation like this, it is best to call counsel because the wrong answer could cost the company.